testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/company-function-type.md

 ## **Suffix**

-- Allows you to generate a random suffix for a name.
-Suffixes indicate generational ties, professional qualifications, or honorifics.
-They frequently signify a person's rank, lineage, or achievements.
+- Allows you to generate a random company suffix to add common legal suffixes to company names.
+This is ideal for completing company names in legal documents, business forms, and official records.

 <style>
   .example-container {